 We sat down to chat, and he offered us tea, which we declined on account that it was about 95 degrees with 95 percent humidity on that Balinese afternoon, but we did accept their offer of bananas.
 After a few minutes, we had exhausted our Bahasa Indonesia, and they had exhausted their English.
 We got up to leave, thanked them profusely, and walked away happy for the small encounter.

 Then there was the one time while waiting at the baggage claim at the Makassar airport.
 Kristi started talking to a nice local lady as I retrieved our bags from the carousel.
 The lady asked where we were headed and offered to give us a ride to the bus station.
 Her nephew picked us up, and we showed the address we had written on a piece of paper.
 Although they didn’t know where it was, they made a handful of phone calls, got directions, and dropped us off.
 She did it totally out of kindness and expected nothing in return.

 Then there was the time while walking through the town of Ruteng in central Flores.
 It was difficult to walk anywhere because at every block we encountered uber-friendly locals who wanted to stop and talk.
 Most of them were teenagers who had just gotten out of school for the day, but others were friendly adults.
 Once a man pulled up to an intersection on his motorbike as we were crossing in front of him.
 He shut off the engine to his bike and started chatting with us.
 The people were almost too friendly.

 Indonesians are the World’s Friendliest People

-People in Southeast Asia are very friendly, shy and non-confrontational in general, but Indonesians are on a whole new level.
+People in Southeast Asia are amiable, shy, and non-confrontational in general, but Indonesians are on a whole new level.
 Maybe Indonesians are so friendly because on their 13,000 islands there are about 700 languages and a riot of different cultures and religions.
-These people are by and large very tolerant of differences.
+These people are by and large, very tolerant of differences.
 Maybe they have to be to survive.